What is it?

 How do I get Literature & Medicine in my community?

 Who funds it?

-Mass Humanities funds Literature & Medicine series throughout Massachusetts through our Discussion Grants program.
+Mass Humanities funds Literature & Medicine series through our Discussion Grants program.
+Discussion Grants program.

 Literature & Medicine: Humanities at the Heart of Health Care™ was developed by the Maine Humanities Council.